stevewithington/MuraGoogleMaps/README.txt

 MuraGoogleMaps TM

 VERSION
-0.1-Alpha
+0.5-Alpha

 PURPOSE
 A plugin for Mura CMS (www.getmura.com).
 I will display one or more locations on a custom Google Map.
 Directions to any of the locations will be available and have the option to disable.
-Can accept either a properly formatted CSV file or XML file.
+Can accept either a properly formatted CSV file or XML file via uploaded file or URL!
-Future plans to accept a query object.
-However, currently does not allow end-user control via the admin UI to add/edit/delete locations.

 FILE FORMAT REQUIREMENTS